Indiana Northeastern Railroad: Indiana Northeastern Railroad

 In the early 1990s the Hillsdale County Railway was heavily in debt.
 Its trackage was suffering from deferred maintenance and derailments were becoming a common occurrence.
 Then in 1992, a 50-car eastbound unit train from South Milford hauled by HCRC derailed near Hamilton, Indiana costing the South Milford Grain Company $30,000.
 The grain elevator company's owners decided to assume HCRC's $1 million in debt and it acquired the railway.
 The grain company then created the Indiana Northeastern Railroad Company to take over the rail operations of the HCRC and its Pigeon River Railroad on December 22, 1992.
 The IN immediately began to repair and rebuild trackage, spending $3 million on track improvements within its first two years of operation.
 In 1994 the railroad gained back on-line customers that had turned to trucking and by 1996 the railroad was hauling 3,400 carloads a year of grain, flour, sugar, food products, fertilizer, plastic and other commodities.
 Since it began the IN has continued to spend millions of dollars to upgrade its tracks with roadbed, rail, bridge and grade crossing improvements which enables the railroad to haul heavier trains at higher speeds.

 The RUA sold its more than 19 mile long Coldwater to Sturgis segment to Indiana Northeastern in 2004.
 In 2012 IN applied to abandon this segment due to an absence of traffic.
 Upon abandonment it was anticipated that the route would become a rail trail however, local opposition led to the abandoned segment being deeded to the adjoining property owners.

 IN also continued to supplement the diesel locomotive fleet it acquired from HCRC with rebuilt second generation EMD locomotives.
 In 2012 the railroad opened a new $1.6 million locomotive maintenance facility in Hudson, Indiana.
 The facility includes three tracks, two that extend inside the facility, a lighted service pit, a 25-ton crane and other equipment to service locomotives and railcars.
+In 2013, Indiana Northeastern Railroad abandoned the line between Coldwater and Sturgis in Michigan.

 Indiana Northeastern celebrated its 25th year in operation in 2017.
 Through numerous track rehabilitation projects over its nearly 130 miles of routes and careful management of its resources, the railroad has been a solid, stable and dependable operation capable of handling a diverse flow of traffic in a timely, professional manner.
-In 2022, NKP 765 Visited the railroad to pull the Indiana Rail Experience excursions on their trackage as part of a multi-year long partnership with the Fort Wayne Railroad Historical Society.
+Since 2022, Nickel Plate Road 765 has visited the railroad to pull the Indiana Rail Experience excursions on their trackage as part of a multi-year long partnership with the Fort Wayne Railroad Historical Society.